Dyslipidemia: Everything You Need to Know

 - Acne and skin infections

-- Greater amount of hair on the face and body
+- The greater amount of hair on the face and body

 - Irregular or absent menstrual periods